 Maintenance stipend: Doctoral stipend matching UK Research Council National Minimum

 Additional funding offered: Funding is provided to cover items such as research consumables, training, and travel to conferences.
 Students earn additional income supporting the School’s teaching.

-- Number of Awards: There are three scholarships available.
+- Number of Scholarships: There are three scholarships available.

-- Eligible Countries: The studentships are open to all students of any nationality.
+- Eligible Countries: Scholarships are open to all students of any nationality.

 - Entrance Requirements: